The Effects of Percocet Use

 Percocet Withdrawal and Addiction Treatment

 According to the Substance Abuse and Mental Health Services Administration's National Survey on Drug Use and Health, in 2007 approximately 20.8 million persons aged 12 or older needed treatment for a substance abuse problem but did not receive help.
 Prescription drug abusers make up a significant portion of those in need.
-If you or a loved one is struggling with Percocet abuse or addiction, call our trained specialists now at 1-888-747-7155 to discuss different options that may be available to you.
+If you or a loved one is struggling with Percocet abuse or addiction, call 1-888-744-0069 to discuss different options that may be available to you.

 Withdrawal symptoms can occur when a dependence or addiction to Percocet has occurred and the drug is stopped suddenly or rapidly tapered.
 Withdrawal symptoms can be extremely uncomfortable, and detoxification in a medically supervised setting is strongly recommended for anyone trying to end their use of Percocet or other opiates.
 Withdrawal symptoms vary, but can include: